Application Requirements & Timeline

 - When are Deposits Due?

-- April 8, 2019 – First non-refundable tuition deposit of $500 due to reserve your seat in incoming class and accept any scholarship award.
+- April 8, 2019, 5pm Central Time – First non-refundable tuition deposit of $500 due to reserve your seat in incoming class and accept any scholarship award.
 This deposit will be applied to tuition and fees.

-- June 1, 2019 – Second non-refundable deposit of $500 due to reserve your seat in incoming class and accept any scholarship award.
+- June 1, 2019, 5pm Central Time – Second non-refundable deposit of $500 due to reserve your seat in incoming class and accept any scholarship award.
 This deposit will be applied to tuition and fees.

 - Final Transcript Needed